 Hawaii Quit Claim Deed Form

-The Hawaii Quit Claim Deed is a legal form most known for transferring an interest in a piece of land or property from a Grantor to a Grantee.
-However, it also offers another fundamental function: to eradicate a cloud on title.
+The Hawaii Quit Claim Deed is an official property form that is used to transfer interest in a piece of land or property from someone known as the “Grantor” to a family or friend, who is a party known as the “Grantee”.
+It also can be used to eradicate an error (or a “cloud”) on a title quickly and easily.
 A cloud on title refers to any doubt or irregularity about who has a stake in the title of a property.
-By requiring all parties with an interest in the property to execute this form, a Grantee can essentially clear up such doubt.
+By requiring all parties with an interest in the property to execute this form, a grantee can clear up such doubt.

-How to file a Quit Claim Deed in Hawaii (§ 502-83): Any Quit Claim Deed made in the state of Hawaii must be filed with the Bureau of Conveyances.
-Likewise to the recording offices of other states, the Bureau of Conveyances charges a recording fee which must be paid by the party filing the form.
+Upon completion, the deed must be filed with the Bureau of Conveyances.
+The Bureau of Conveyances charges a recording fee that must be paid by the party filing the form.

-However, one important point of differentiation exists between Hawaii and all other states: Hawaii has only one (1) recording office in the whole state.
+Unlike other states, Hawaii has only one (1) recording office in the whole state.
 The state also has two (2) different recording systems:

 - The Regular System: Used to provide notice that the Deed is on the public record.